NSS-Team/.github/profile/README.md

 <h1 align="center">NUST Support System</h1>

 <p align="center">
-An internal platform for support and issue resolution within NUST, developed for use by staff and administrative departments.
+A student-led development team at NUST, working under the guidance of the ICT Directorate to design and maintain internal tools for university operations.
 </p>

 ---

 ## Overview

-This GitHub organization manages the ongoing development and maintenance of NUST's internal support system.
+This GitHub organization hosts the ongoing development of NUST's internal support system.
-It is strictly intended for official university operations and is not accessible to students or the public.
+The platform is intended exclusively for operational use by university staff and administrative departments.
+It is not accessible to students or the public.

 ---

 ## Repositories

-The organization consists of multiple repositories representing different components of the system.
+This organization contains multiple repositories representing different components of the support system.
-Access to each repository is limited to approved contributors only.
+Access is restricted to approved contributors.

 ---

 ## Project Status

-The system is currently under active development by a student-led team, working under the guidance of the ICT Directorate at NUST.
+The system is under active development by a dedicated student team, guided by the ICT Directorate at NUST.
-All contributions are restricted to authorized personnel.
+All contributions are private and limited to authorized personnel.

----